 Transfer of requests

-If your request is for documents that are held by another Commonwealth department or agency, or are more closely connected with the functions of another department or agency, we may transfer your request to that department or agency.
-The other department agency must agree to the transfer.
+If we received the documents that you request from another department or agency, or documents are more closely connected with the functions of another department or agency, we may transfer your request in full or in part to that department or agency.
+The other department or agency must agree to the transfer.
 If a request, or part of a request, is transferred, we will notify you.

 Requests to access personal information

 If your request is for documents that contain personal information (either yours, or another person’s, on their behalf), you must include sufficient evidence of your identity with your application.
 If your request is for documents containing personal information on behalf of another person, both you and the other person must provide evidence of identity.